Conversion Optimization

 We recommend reading: eCommerce visual search: 9 smart optimization tips (+ 4 tools to use)

-Search results are critical in the awareness and consideration stages of the customer journey – however, in 2024, it applies to the conversion stage as well.
+Search results are critical in the awareness and consideration stages of the customer journey – however, in 2025, it applies to the conversion stage of beauty stores as well.

 Let’s take a look at this listing as an example – there’s a coupon on the listing and a price of $5.39: